stanfordnlp/CoreNLP/_pages/sutime.md

 SUTime is generally run as a subcomponent of the `ner` annotator.
 After it has run, the tokens of a time phrase will have a `NamedEntityTagAnnotation` for the type (e.g. DATE, TIME, DURATION, SET), and will have a `edu.stanford.nlp.time.Timex` object stored in the `TimexAnnotation` field.

-Recognized temporal expressions can be resolved to the document date.
+Recognized temporal expressions can be resolved relative to the document date.
 For instance, the expression `this Wednesday` will be resolved to the
 Wednesday that is closest to the document date, be it the current date or any other date.
 The document date can be set in several ways as will be documented below.

 If you would like to customize SUTime or make additions, you can alter the rules files accordingly or add new rules files.
-Setting the property `sutime.rules = /path/to/my-rules.txt` will set the pipeline to use your custom rules.
+Setting the property `sutime.rules = /path/to/my-rules.txt` (or a comma-separated list of rules files) will set the pipeline to use your custom rules.

 ### Java API